slimtoolkit/slim/README.md

 The `--include-shell` option provides a simple way to keep a basic shell in the minified container.
 Not all shell commands are included.
 To get additional shell commands or other command line utilities use the `--include-exe' and/or `--include-bin' options.
 Note that the extra apps and binaries might missed some of the non-binary dependencies (which don't get picked up during static analysis).
 For those additional dependencies use the `--include-path` and `--include-path-file` options.

 The `--from-dockerfile` option makes it possible to build a new minified image directly from source Dockerfile.
 Pass the Dockerfile name as the value for this flag and pass the build context directory or URL instead of the docker image name as the last parameter for the `docker-slim` build command: `docker-slim build --from-dockerfile Dockerfile --tag my/custom_minified_image_name .` If you want to see the console output from the build stages (when the fat and slim images are built) add the `--show-blogs` build flag.
 Note that the build console output is not interactive and it's printed only after the corresponding build step is done.
 The fat image created during the build process has the `.fat` suffix in its name.
 If you specify a custom image tag (with the `--tag` flag) the `.fat` suffix is added to the name part of the tag.
 If you don't provide a custom tag the generated fat image name will have the following format: `docker-slim-tmp-fat-image.<pid_of_docker-slim>.<current_timestamp>`.
 The minified image name will have the `.slim` suffix added to that auto-generated container image name (`docker-slim-tmp-fat-image.<pid_of_docker-slim>.<current_timestamp>.slim`).
 Take a look at this [python examples](https://github.com/docker-slim/examples/tree/master/python_ubuntu_18_py27_from_dockerfile) to see how it's using the `--from-dockerfile` flag.

+The `--use-local-mounts` option is used to choose how the `docker-slim` sensor is added to the target container and how the sensor artifacts are delivered back to the master.
+If you enable this option you'll get the original `docker-slim` behavior where it uses local file system volume mounts to add the sensor executable and to extract the artifacts from the target container.
+This option doesn't always work as expected in the dockerized environment where `docker-slim` itself is running in a Docker container.
+When this option is disabled (default behavior) then a separate Docker volume is used to mount the sensor and the sensor artifacts are explicitly copied from the target container.

 ## DOCKER CONNECT OPTIONS